 A High Honor: Secretaries of State

 Our nation’s top diplomat is the Secretary of State – the person charged with implementing the President’s foreign policy, strengthening diplomatic relations around the globe, and managing a large global workforce.
-From Thomas Jefferson to Mike Pompeo today, the United States has had seventy Secretaries of State.
+From Thomas Jefferson to Antony Blinken today, the United States has had seventy Secretaries of State.
 Only three of them have been women: Madeleine Albright (1997-2001), Condoleezza Rice (2005-2009), and Hillary Clinton (2009-2013).

 Foreign Service Officer Eileen Malloy was one of the few female diplomats working on arms control issues in the late 1980s.
 As chief of the arms control unit at the U.S. Embassy in Moscow, she travelled to Kazakhstan in 1990 to observe the destruction of some of the last intermediate-range nuclear missiles that were covered by the Intermediate-Range Nuclear Forces Treaty (INF) of 1987.